movor/torch/README.md

 config.vm.synced_folder "~/Development/web", "/var/www", :mount_options => ["dmode=777", "fmode=777"]
 ```

-Actually, only "~/Develompent/web" needs to be replaced by you web projects dir.
+Actually, only `~/Develompent/web` needs to be replaced by you web projects dir.
 Vagrant itself will mount this directory internally to `/var/www`, so every project you have in there
-will be accessible to from this box and apache could handle serving them.
+will be accessible from within this box and Apache can serve them all - direclty to your browser.

 ## Run The Box